POptUS/MINQ/README.md

 If r has the default value, RLS it can be used to regularize least squares problems.
 In ill-conditioned cases, it yields much better approximate solutions than x=A\b, though at a time penalty.

-All versions of MINQ are [licenced](LICENSE).

-The primary reference for the original source is: http://arnold-neumaier.at/software/minq/

-The theory behind MINQ8 is described in [this paper](https://arnold-neumaier.at/software/minq/minq8/minq8.pdf).
+## Versions

-The current version is minq8
+The current version is minq8.
 The required m-files for minq8 can be downloaded:
 - as the gzipped tar file [minq8.tar.gz (for Matlab 8; 255K)](https://arnold-neumaier.at/software/minq/minq8.tar.gz).
 - in this repository from the [minq8](https://github.com/POptUS/MINQ/tree/main/minq8) directory.

+## References
+The primary reference for the original source is: http://arnold-neumaier.at/software/minq/

+The theory behind MINQ8 is described in [this paper](https://arnold-neumaier.at/software/minq/minq8/minq8.pdf).

 If you want to reference MINQ, you may use the following format: